Pistonight/botw-pmdmd/README.md

 On your PC, download `relay.py` from the release page.
 (You need to have python installed).
-Run the script with `python relay.py`
+Run the script with `python relay.py`.
+You may need to install `websockets` with `pip install websockets`

 Lastly, go to https://pistonight.github.io/botw-pmdmd/ and enter the IP of your switch on the local network